SanderHageman/sanderhageman.github.io/_projects/onslaught.md

 Every time the player hits an enemy they build a rage meter.
 Once that is full they can unleash a series of precise blows which kill all enemies in a certain radius.

+The game was also shown at GDC 2016.

 {% comment %}
 {% include ytvideo.html id="vihaGfsV1GQ" %}
 ## My Contributions